 - 1. The order to evacuate will come from the Manager or the alarm system. - 2.
 This will be based on the safety of the public and staff. - Security on the main entrance are to ensure both sets of doors are retained in the open position.
 Security will direct staff and customers to evacuate the venue by the nearest safe exit and to meet at the designated area. - 4.
 The designated area is the green on Dalby Square, turn left out of the venue and walk approximately 25m.
 All people will be instructed not to collect personal belongings on the way out.
-The first person reaching safety will ring 999 to call STRANGERS for fire/police/ambulance according to the nature of the event. - 5.
+The first person reaching safety will ring 999 to call for fire/police/ambulance according to the nature of the event. - 5.
 No one will assume the fire brigade have been called, it must be confirmed - 6.
-The fire marshals will be the last to leave (if safe to do so), so they can confirm - 7. the areas have been cleared of customers. - Door supervisors must not attempt to enter the building and not move against the direction of customers and staff leaving the building. - 9.
+The fire marshals will be the last to leave (if safe to do so), so they can confirm FAITH STRANGERS - 7. the areas have been cleared of customers. - Door supervisors must not attempt to enter the building and not move against the direction of customers and staff leaving the building. - 9.
 Keeping a constant unblocked exit is the priority for door staff.
 18. Illicit substances/Drugs We have a zero tolerance drug policy.

 Any users will be asked to relinquish said drugs for police collection.
 Failure to do so will result in ejection.
 For any persons caught entering the toilet 2 in a cubicle, a manager will be summoned for a search and drugs will be asked to be relinquished for police collection.
 Failure to do so will result in ejection.
 Any potential dealer will be detained, be told why they have been detained and will wait for the police to arrive.
 Officers will be aware of the difference between individual use and that of a dealer.

-STRANGERS In cases of individual (low volume) possession the person will have the items confiscated after a manager summons and they will be ejected from the venue.
-In the case where the person has been found in possession of quantities likened to a dealer (beyond a reasonable consumption for 1 person), the person will be detained, a manager summoned advised why they have been detained and informed the police will be called to deal with the situation.
+In cases of individual (low volume) possession the person will have the items confiscated after a manager summons and they will be ejected from the venue.
+FAITH STRANGERS dealer (beyond a reasonable consumption for 1 person), the person will be detained, a manager summoned advised why they have been detained and informed the police will be called to deal with the situation.
 In the case this cannot be decided upon:

 - An evidence bag will be used in all instances of a drug discovery. - A note will be made of the identity of the person in possession. - The police provided form will be completed and counter signed by the manager to verify it has been seen going into the safe. - The form and bag will be handed to the police and stored in the safe until such time. - In the instance a person can not be detained safely, CCTV footage along with a report will be sent to the police.

-residential area and to keep quiet.
+19. Queuing Policy Where safe and practicable, door staff are to make use of the large lobby space to bring queues to enter inside the building.
+It is the responsibility of the security to control noise levels outside the front door area and to inform passersby that this is a residential area and to keep quiet.
+FAITH IN STRANGERS

-The Telegraph News Business Sport Opinion Politics World Money Life Style Travel Culture 1 ٩ Subscribe now , Free for one month My Feed = 'Government inaction on a small technicality will cost me £85k' Three months on from a landmark announcement, changes to cladding policy has rung completely hollow for leaseholders By Melissa Lawford 21 October 2021 • 6:00am Related Topics Cladding, Leasehold properties, Selling property Y f O B D
+Q Subscribe now My Feed Investing ~ Property ~ Pensions ~ Banking ~ Tax ~ Insurance ~ Bills and utilities ~ Financial Solutions More 'Government inaction on a small technicality will cost me £85k' Three months on from a landmark announcement, changes to cladding policy has rung completely hollow for leaseholders By Melissa Lawford 21 October 2021 • 6:00am Related Topics Cladding, Leasehold properties, Selling property Y f O B D